FedEx CEO to testify as U.S. lawmakers make green infrastructure push

-WASHINGTON (Reuters) - FedEx Chief Executive Frederick Smith will testify before Congress on Wednesday as U.S. lawmakers begin a push for a massive hike in infrastructure spending and push toward electric vehicles, congressional aides said Thursday.
+WASHINGTON (Reuters) - FedEx Corp’s chief executive, Frederick Smith, will testify before Congress on Wednesday as U.S. lawmakers begin a fast push for a massive hike in infrastructure spending and drive toward electric vehicles, congressional aides said Thursday.

-The previously unreported testimony will come at a hearing before the House Transportation and Infrastructure Committee titled “The Business Case for Climate Solutions” and is also expected to include testimony from electric utility PG&E Corp.
+The previously unreported testimony will come at a hearing before the House Transportation and Infrastructure Committee titled “The Business Case for Climate Solutions” and will also include testimony from PG&E Corp Senior Vice President Laurie Giammona, the company confirmed.
+The California-based electric utility has dedicated over $400 million in programs helping customers transition to EVs.

-Representative Peter DeFazio, a Democrat who chairs the panel, said in an interview that a massive infrastructure bill will create millions of new jobs and reduce carbon emissions.
+Representative Peter DeFazio, a Democrat who chairs the panel, said in an interview that a massive infrastructure bill will create millions of new jobs and reduce carbon emissions and said he expects to have a bill through his committee in May.

 Last week, FedEx said it planned to become carbon-neutral by 2040 and will invest $2 billion in vehicle electrification, sustainable energy, and carbon sequestration.
 FedEx also said its entire parcel pickup and delivery fleet will be zero–emission electric vehicles by 2040.